MingyiZhang/spring-cloud-stream-avro-producer-consumer/README.md

     ```shell script
     curl -X POST localhost:8080/employees/1001/Harry/Potter
     ```
-   You will see the key and value printed in the log.
+   The key and value will be printed in the log.